theevo/SexagenaryCycle1924/README.md

 ## What?
 Sexa-wha?

 It is a sixty-year cycle, historically used for recording time in China and the rest of the East Asian cultural sphere.
-One way to use this JSON file is to determine your Chinese zodiac sign according to your year of birth.
-[Read more at Wikipedia](https://en.wikipedia.org/wiki/Chinese_zodiac)
+One use for this library is to determine your [Chinese zodiac](https://en.wikipedia.org/wiki/Chinese_zodiac) sign according to your year of birth.

 ## Where is your data from?